SystemFw/blog/content/staging/oop-data-oriented.md

-The code snippet above runs `transfer` on Unison Cloud, where the data is persisted on our distributed storage, and the implementation of `transact` guarantees that the funds are transferred atomically.
+The code snippet above runs `transfer` on Unison Cloud, where the data is persisted on our distributed storage, and the implementation of `transact` guarantees that the transaction executes atomically.

 ## Persistent data structures